 A great opportunity that consistent cleaning opens up is taking inventory consistently.
 If you’re removing all the liquor bottles so you can dust your shelves, it’s a good time to count them.

 Liquor inventory software like BinWise Pro can speed that process up and make it darn near error free.
-Book a demo and we’ll show you how taking bar inventory becomes an effortless series of easy scans.
+Book a demo and we’ll show you how a bar inventory app changes everything.
 And before you know it, everything’s counted, everything’s clean, and everyone’s happy.

 And two, roll out a QR code-based digital menu.
 Look at the QR code statistics.
 They're growing exponentially and they solve one of hospitality's biggest problems right now.